 Ransome

-Ransome wrote the Swallows and Amazons series of books which were loved by young and old alike.
+Ransome’s Swallows and Amazons series of books are loved by young and old alike.

 The 12 books in the Swallows and Amazons series have been translated into 18 languages.